The FourFourTwo Preview: Chelsea vs Man City

 City are without Yaya Toure and Wilfried Bony, both still with the Ivorian national team in Equatorial Guinea (not that they’d have been back in time to play anyway, barring a rom-com airport dash).
-Samir Nasri won’t be available for another week or two, Eliaquim Mangala is having tests on his groin and Scott Sinclair may be at Aston Villa on loan by the weekend, which will be a devastating blow to City, for sure.
+Samir Nasri won’t be available for another week or two, Eliaquim Mangala is having tests on his groin and Scott Sinclair may be at Aston Villa on loan by the weekend, which will be a devastating blow to the visitors/Manchester City, for sure.

 Key battle: Didier Drogba vs Vincent Kompany

 City are missing two Ivorian powerhouses but Chelsea still have theirs.
 Drogba is likely to lead the line, and it’s one of the biggest games of the season for the 36-year-old.

 Fortunately, Drogba is fond of the big stage, and this season has been far more than a cheerleader to bring on with a few seconds remaining (though admittedly, that does still happen).
 His only two league starts this season have come against Manchester United and Tottenham, and he scored in both.